Compost Food - It’s Not Garbage Anymore!

 Current accounts in tenant names will remain active until closing is requested.

 If you are a dedicated recycler, ask your property manager if you can sign up as your property's FORC steward.
-The property will get a one-time $100 utility bill credit and you will enjoy the satisfaction of helping your community and the environment.
+In addition to enjoying the satisfaction of helping your community and the environment, the property will get a one-time $100 utility bill credit and could receive free kitchen bins.
 FORC responsibilities (pdf) include educating residents and monitoring containers.

 After signing up, the FORC receives a green folder that includes a pledge form.
-The pledge form (pdf) must be filled out and returned to SPU for the $100 credit to be applied to the account.
-The FORC may also wish to attend an optional training (pdf) and qualify the property for free kitchen food waste buckets.
+The pledge form (pdf) must be filled out and returned to SPU before the $100 credit will be applied to the property account.
+As a FORC steward, you may also wish to attend an optional training (pdf).
+For information, email Lauren.Hoerr@seattle.gov.

 What goes in my food and yard waste cart?